logo elektroda

 For the RF module itself, I don't know what I can write, there are no markings on the circuitry, is anyone able to identify it?

-I have connected the power supply.
+I connected the power supply.
 The red LED lights up for a moment.
 The display quickly counts down from 1 to 9, ending with zero again.
 The green LED stays lit.

 Basically that's it.
 I have no documentation for this device.
 Potentially a USB to UART or RS485 converter could be attempted, but without knowledge of the protocol I would be unlikely to expect much.
 Have you encountered any modules of this type?
 Feel free to comment.